ahSOLO/Bar-Chart-Lib/README.md

 - Multiple (stacked value bars): Show a collection of values stacked on top of each other in each bar.
 - Built-in animations (option to disable).

+<h2> Installation </h2>
+1. Install or import the [jQuery library](https://jquery.com/) onto your webpage.
+2. Copy "barchartscript.js" and "barchartstyles.css" from this repository into a location accessible to your webpage.
+3. Link "barchartstyles.css" to your webpage by adding the following link in the `head` element of your HTML: <link rel="stylesheet" href=[PATH]>, replacing [PATH] with the path to the barchartystyles.css file.
+4. Link "barchartscript.js" to your webpage by adding the following script **below** where you loaded the jQUery library: <script src =[PATH]></script>, replacing [PATH] with the path to the barchartscript.js file.

 <h2> How to use the API </h2>

 Bar-Chart-Lib uses the following function signature: